CarTarL/CyberBrokers-assets/notes/README.md

 To fix the the issue, one of the following lines from the SVG of the NFT or Layer needs to be removed from the top defs/patterns secction.
 Make sure to leave the pattern tag intact - just remove the use tag.

-The line you see will depend if the SVG is coming from IPFS, directly from contractd, or which background layer is used in your NFT.
+The line you see will depend if the SVG is coming from IPFS, directly from contract, or which background layer is used in the NFT.
 - cb-layer-0065, cb-layer-0084, & cb-layer-0117
 ```
 <use xlink:href="#id-bg-6-Group-2">